-Does economy-wide-aggregate-risk affect households' precautionary savings?
+How does economy-wide-aggregate-risk affect households' precautionary savings?
 It is well established that households hedge against individual-idiosyncratic-risks (e.g., income, or health shocks) by accumulating precautionary savings above and beyond their needs for intertemporal consumption smoothing.
 Such savings have important implications.
 They decisively shape households' balance sheets, and they contribute to lowering risk-free interest rates, which are key for most asset prices.
 Yet, little is known about the drivers of precautionary savings beyond idiosyncratic risk.

 This paper evaluates the effects of aggregate risk on households' precautionary savings, and compares them with those resulting from the standard idiosyncratic precautionary motive.
 I build a general equilibrium model of precautionary savings with heterogeneous households and incomplete markets.
-I introduce two sources of real and financial aggregate risk to which the Great Recession and the Covid-19 crisis lent new urgency: fluctuations (i) in aggregate productivity and (ii) in the tightness of households' borrowing constraints (credit supply shocks).
+I introduce two sources of real and financial aggregate risk to which the Great Recession and the Covid-19 crisis lent new urgency: fluctuations in (i) aggregate productivity and (ii) the tightness of households' borrowing constraints as a result of credit supply shocks.
 I use the model to decompose precautionary motives and quantify their real implications.
-The model addresses the empirical challenge of identifying the effects of aggregate shocks on households' savings, which are hard to disentangle from those of idiosyncratic shocks.
-Moreover, it allows to realistically evaluate and interpret their effects by incorporating continuous aggregate shocks that match the data over the entire business cycle, instead of stylized discrete shocks as in standard models with aggregate risk.
+The model addresses the empirical challenge of identifying the effects of aggregate shocks on households' savings, which are difficult to disentangle from those of idiosyncratic shocks in the data.
+To achieve identification, I depart from existing settings with discrete Markov processes (based, e.g., on Krusell and Smith (1998)), and perturb the model with respect to continuous aggregate shocks, which match the data over the full business cycle instead of a limited number of states of the world.

 I obtain three new findings.
-First, aggregate risk significantly contributes to households' precautionary savings, in contrast with received wisdom about the low costs of aggregate fluctuations for households (Lucas (1987)).
+First, aggregate risk significantly contributes to households' precautionary savings, in contrast with received wisdom about the low costs of aggregate fluctuations for households (e.g., Lucas (1987)).
 The contribution of credit supply shocks to higher savings and a lower risk-free rate is especially large.
 It represents 15% of the impact of idiosyncratic income shocks and it dwarfs the impact of aggregate productivity shocks, which is close to zero.
 Second, aggregate precautionary motives are the largest for "middle-class" households, which nuances the focus of economists on the top and the bottom of the wealth distribution.
 Such households are too rich to have enough public insurance from social safety nets, but too poor to have enough private insurance from liquid assets.
 Third, aggregate precautionary motives imply that aggregate shocks can have permanent real effects even when they are themselves temporary.
-In particular, the precautionary savings induced by credit supply shocks generate a low-debt environment where consumption is persistently depressed, which helps explain recent features of the U.S. economy.
-More generally, they are critical to jointly match household balance sheet and macroeconomic moments, which has been a challenge for quantitative models so far.
+The precautionary savings induced by credit supply shocks generate a low-debt environment, which is key for the fit of this class of macro-finance models with the post-Great Recession U.S. data.

-1See, e.g., Zeldes (1989), Deaton (1991), Huggett (1993), Aiyagari (1994), Carroll (1997), Carroll and Samwick (1997), Gourinchas and Parker (2002), Kennickell and Lusardi (2004), Parker and Preston (2005), De Nardi, French and Jones (2010), Boar (2021).
+1See, e.g., Zeldes (1989), Deaton (1991), Huggett (1993), Aiyagari (1994), Carroll (1997), Carroll and Samwick (1997), Gourinchas and Parker (2002), Kennickell and Lusardi (2004), Parker and Preston (2005), De Nardi, French, and Jones (2010), Boar (2021).